In Part 4 we’d arrived in the port of Dieppe on the DFDS / Transmanche ferry to get the train to Paris on our journey to Spain.

 After buying our dog a ticket and having visited the small station shop for coffee and chocolate a couple of times, we ‘composted’ our tickets in the yellow machine in front of the platform before getting on the train.
 Believe it or not, composting is the French word used when you shove your ticket in a machine and it stamps it.
 We learned later, in France you’ve got a 2 day window in which to use your rail ticket after you have bought it.
 When you insert it into the yellow machine your ticket’s stamped to say it’s going to be used to travel today.

 It was dark by now and we walked expectantly out to the train in drizzle.
 The train didn’t open for another 5 minutes so we were nicely damp by the time we got inside.
 To travel to Paris via Dieppe you can change trains at Rouen.
 The trains from Dieppe to Rouen are sleek, modern, quiet, and comfortable.
 In fact you can use any pleasant adjective (which incidentally won’t apply to trains in the UK).
 It will describe these local SNCF trains.
 Typically Piper nestled quietly in his carrier on a seat and dreamed the journey away.

 Arriving in Rouen we only had to swap to the adjacent platform.
 5 minutes later the Rouen to Paris train pulled in.
 We got on board to stand up all the way on a 2 hour chic express train ride.
-Coming from where we do in the North of England, on worn out rolling stock cast off by the South-East train companies, we simply aren’t used to a lower and an upper deck on a train and it was very exciting even though there were no available seats and we stood up all the way.
+We come from the North of England, where we have to use the worn out rolling stock cast off by the South-East UK train companies.
+Wwe simply aren’t used to a plush, swish lower and upper decks on trains.
+It was very exciting, even though there were no available seats and we had to stand up all the way!

 Next time… Paris to Barcelona.